ajithyaasaf/omvinayagaassociates/replit.md

 ## Changelog

 - July 28, 2025.
+Updated achievements page with strict color consistency using only application's primary colors (primary #19b5ff, secondary, accent teal, muted grays), made all images clickable with modal dialogs for better viewability, and maintained professional organization across all four tabs with proper visual hierarchy and responsive design
+- July 28, 2025.
 Completely redesigned achievements page with professional organization and clear visual separation: created distinct sections for Major Awards, Professional Certifications, Additional Recognition, and Additional Certifications with color-coded borders, improved typography, better spacing, emoji icons for easy identification, hover effects, and consistent card layouts across all four tabs (Awards, Media, Education, Community) for superior user experience and professional presentation
 - July 28, 2025.
 Successfully completed migration from Replit Agent to Replit environment with all dependencies working properly, fixed achievements page banner size to match other pages like about page, added team achievement image with perfect placement and improved banner design, and updated community impact images with correct M-Cube MOU Partnership and AMCE Pongal Celebration photos
 - July 27, 2025.
 Successfully completed migration from Replit Agent to Replit environment with all dependencies working properly, no LSP errors, and development server running smoothly on port 5000